Tutorial

 )

-You can also define a separate directory to fetch the conf.py file:
+A separate directory can also be used to locate the conf.py file:

 sphinx_add_docs(doc ALL